 - Get active.
 Aim for 2 hours and 30 minutes of moderate aerobic activity every week.

-- Aim for a healthy weight.
+- Stay at a healthy weight.
 If you are overweight or obese, losing just 10 pounds can lower your risk of heart disease.

 Offer to help.